Faculty and Staff

 Culture and diversity in literacy education, critical literacies/pedagogies, children as researchers, social justice & equity.

-Sánchez, L., Ensor, T., & Agudelo-Soto, E., (forthcoming in 2023).
+Sánchez, L., Ensor, T., & Agudelo-Soto, E., (2023).
 Reaching beyond personal borders to narrate cross-cultural connections.
 In S.N.
 Kerkoff & H.A.
-Spires (Eds.), Critical perspectives on global literacies: Bridging research and practice.
-Routledge Publishing.
+Spires (Eds.), Critical perspectives on global literacies: Bridging research and practice, pp. 160-175.
+Routledge Publishing

 Bauer, E., & Sánchez, L. (2022).
 “In México, I was someone, but here I am a nobody:” An immigrant mother and daughter moving beyond love to facilitate new ways of being.
 In A. Razfar and P. Smith, (Eds.), Learning about love through narratives: Insights from immigrant literacies (Special Issue).
 International Journal of Qualitative Studies in Education.